-The purpose of this section is to describe the contents of the 2011 Operating and Capital Budgets (Adopted Budget Plan) for the Greater Cleveland Regional Transit Authority.
-This section is an aid to those who wish to analyze the budget in detail.
-Tables of Contents in the first section of this book and on the tabs in the beginning of each chapter provide further direction to the reader.
+The purpose of this section is to describe the contents of the 2012 Operating and Capital Budgets (Adopted Budget Plan) for the Greater Cleveland Regional Transit Authority.
+This section is an aid for those who wish to analyze the book in detail.
+The Tables of Contents in the beginning of the book and on the tabs in the beginning of each section provide further direction to the reader.